 Practicing dentistry while impaired can result in a charge of unprofessional conduct and puts a dentist’s license and privilege to practice at risk.
 The Committee never refers a dentist to OPD or any other agency.
 We can help a dentist protect his/her license through the New York State Education Department’s Professional Assistance Program (PAP).

-Funding through the Dr. Thomas Sullivan Chemical Dependency Grant program is available for dentists who may need in-patient treatment but do not have the financial resources to access it.
+Funding through the Dr. Thomas Sullivan Substance Abuse Grant program is available for dentists who may need in-patient treatment but do not have the financial resources to access it.
 This grant is administered through the New York State Dental Foundation.
 For more information or to donate, visit the NYSDF website.

-The New York State Education Department’s Professional Assistance Program (PAP) assists professionals who have substance abuse problems, but who have not harmed patients or clients.
+The New York State Education Department’s Professional Assistance Program (PAP) assists professionals who have substance use disorder, but have not harmed patients or clients.
 Such professionals may voluntarily surrender their licenses while receiving treatment rather than face charges of professional misconduct.
 All applications to the program are confidential.
 PAP can be reached by calling 518-485-9380 or email@example.com.

 National Institute on Alcohol Abuse and Alcoholism

 Doctor to Doctor: International Doctors in Alcoholics Anonymous